Energinet-DataHub/greenforce-frontend/libs/watt/README.md

 ## Running the project

-Run `yarn run designsystem:start`.
+Run `bun run designsystem:start`.

 ## Building the project

-Run `yarn run designsystem:build`.
+Run `bun run designsystem:build`.

 ## Running unit tests

-Run `yarn nx test watt`.
+Run `bun nx test watt`.

 ## Creating components

-It is recommended to run `yarn nx g workspace-tools:watt-component` to generate the files needed for new components in the library (it can also be executed from the “generate” command in Nx Console extension).
+It is recommended to run `bun nx g workspace-tools:watt-component` to generate the files needed for new components in the library (it can also be executed from the “generate” command in Nx Console extension).

 _When asked for a component name, any "casing" can be used (e.g. `my-button`, `MyButton`), but prefer the former (kebab-case) for now._